Skip to main content

 $ yarn mikro-orm

-For CLI to be able to access your database, you will need to create mikro-orm.config.js file that exports your ORM configuration.
+For CLI to be able to access your database, you will need to create a configuration file that exports your ORM configuration(s).

-You can also set up array of possible paths to mikro-orm.config.* file in the package.json, as well as use different file name.
+You can set up array of possible paths to ORM config files in package.json.
 The package.json file can be located in the current working directory, or in one of its parent folders.

 ./package.json